-Maintenance costs may be reduced by as much as ninety-two percent (92%) depending on the type of maintenance program currently being used to perform insulating oil testing and analyze the oil.
+Maintenance costs may be reduced by as much as ninety-two percent (92%) depending on the type of breaker maintenance program currently being used to perform insulating oil testing and analyze the oil.
 As an example, compare a six-year fixed-interval maintenance program to a condition-based program that results in an average maintenance interval of ten years.
 In this example, the annual average condition-based maintenance would be sixty percent of the maintenance performed using the fixed interval approach.
-Maintenance would be reduced by forty percent by using the Breaker Oil Analysis.
+Breaker maintenance would be reduced by forty percent by using the Breaker Oil Analysis.

 After performing a BOA® test on your breaker, you will receive a condition rating.
 The recommended sampling interval ranges from ‘immediately’ to ‘annually’, depending on the condition of your unit.
 Please refer to the scoring methodology or reach out to TJH2b for further explanation on recommended intervals.

 BOA™ condition codes, in general, indicate the following+:

 +Some variations of the recommended mitigations or retest intervals may occur at the discretion of the laboratory based on information provided.
 With breakers, we are dealing with a complex subject involving a number of variables.
 As such, general “rules of thumb” with regard to sampling intervals cannot be applied in every case.
 A number of other factors must be taken into consideration, such as: